mentalisttraceur/c-tagged-union/README.md

-unions are defined to make the naive way of trying this simply not compile, and the members that are accessible on the union with C syntax are private implementation details which are subject to change and are not even guaranteed to be aligned with how the macros store data in the union on all systems.
+unions are defined to make the naive way of trying this simply not compile, and the members that are accessible on the union with C syntax are private implementation details which are subject to change.